 This issue usually occurs after a software update and can also be accompanied by the incorrect time.
-Its related to a second issue in that cars that are transported on a low loader do not have their GPS location updated.
+It is related to a "feature" in that the cars position is only updated when the car is in drive and the wheels are moving.
+If you transported a car on a low loader, the reported position of the car would not update.

-The fix is really easy, and its to simply drive the car for a few minutes.
-It should establish its location once its worked out it may be, but as it maybe a long way from where it thought it was this can take a short while.
+The fix is really easy, and it's to simply drive the car for a few minutes.
+It should establish the location once it's worked out where it is, but as it may be a long way from where it thought it was this can take a few miles of driving.
 A secondary benefit is that the time in the car is updated from GPS and driving the car should also address any issues with that being incorrect.

 This is a problem that largely only effects cars in Europe where Tesla adopt a European roaming SIM.
 On cars built with the old 3G module (up to late 2015), they had a Spanish SIM, and since then they had a Dutch one.
 As such any internet connectivity in the car through the built in SIM (i.e. not when tethered) will appear to originate from the home country of the SIM, e.g. Spain or Holland.